 In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 18 people per square mile living here, this neighborhood is less crowded than 95.2% of America.

-The neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 9.8% of family-friendly neighborhoods in the state of New York.
-Many other families also live here, making it easy to socialize and develop a sense of community.
-In addition, families here highly value education, as is reflected by the strength of the local schools.
+If you're looking for a great spot to raise a family, then look no further than the neighborhood.
+NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 10.4% of family-friendly neighborhoods across the state of New York.
+In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
+In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.

 Did you know that the neighborhood has more Dutch ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.7% of this neighborhood's residents have Dutch ancestry.